by Vlad Cuc

 What documents are necessary for VAT registration in Romania?

-The Romanian tax authoritiesgranting the VAT number will firstly assess the level of risk for the respective business, depending in a series of factors, such as: the type of business, the type of location of headquarters, actual company “substance" referring to the possibility of the entity to conduct the respective business in the country from the rented location and the area of business (certain areas of activity are considered more risky than others).
+- actual company “substance”- referring to the possibility of the entity to conduct the respective business in the country from the rented location and the area of business (certain areas of activity are considered more risky than others).

 For instance, in some areas of import-export there are more registered cases of VAT fraud.
 The tax authorities have also recently requested a number of additional documents from both Romanian or foreign shareholders and directors such as the proof of income (in Romania or abroad) and general business experience.